farmerbb/Taskbar/README.md

 4. Clear all recent apps, then go back to the (empty) recent apps page
 5. Press Taskbar's start button and select an app to launch it in a freeform window

-For more information and detailed instructions, click "Help & information for freeform mode" inside the Taskbar app.
+For more information and detailed instructions, click "Help & instructions" inside the Taskbar app.

 ## Download
 * Google Play (https://play.google.com/store/apps/details?id=com.farmerbb.taskbar)